 A baseline Greenhouse Gas Inventory was completed for the calendar year 2019.
 The results are shown in the two pie charts below.
-The full inventory can be found at this link: TBD
+The full inventory and a third party review and management memo can be found on the Key Work Products Page.

 The chart on the left shows the Port’s 2019 emissions, including electricity purchased through Puget Sound Energy (PSE).
 The chart on the right shows the Port’s 2019 emissions excluding electricity purchased through PSE.
 This is an important distinction because the Port committed to PSE's Green Direct program for renewable energy purchases as of March 2021, which effectively reduces its GHG emissions from electricity purchased from PSE to zero.
 The Port purchases other electricity through the Bonneville Power Administration (BPA), which remains counted.
 These charts show the Ports Scope 1, Scope 2, and some Scope 3 emissions (see definitions below).

 See below for a detailed definition of Scope 1, 2, and 3 emissions.
 Please note that inclusion of scope 3 emissions is optional, and the Port included one scope 3 emission, employee commuting.